paulghaddad/baby_site/src/pages/activities/index.md

 On more than one occasion, I’d hold Hayden in front of a window studying a bug attached to the screen from outside.
 He’d be transfixed.

 Better yet, **step outside and see -- and experience -- nature first hand**.
-I liked to hold my baby and walk around our backyard, narrating what I saw and heard, as he took in this different environment.
+I liked to hold Hayden and walk around our backyard, narrating what I saw and heard, as he took in this different environment.

 Point out the sights and sounds you’re experiencing.
 For example, “I hear the birds chirping.”
 Or “do you feel the breeze?!”